mautic/user-documentation/docs/configuration/settings.rst

 Default frequency rule
 ======================

-* **Do not contact more than <number> each <period>** - This limits the number of Marketing Messages a Contact receives in a certain period of time (day, week, month).
+* **Do not contact more than <number> each <period>** - This limits the number of Marketing Messages a Contact receives in a certain period of time day, week, month.
 Transactional messages don’t count towards this limit.
 You can adjust this at the individual Contact level, either manually or by Preference Center setting.

 .. note::

-  More information is available in :doc:`Default Frequency Rule document</contacts/frequency_rules>`.
+  More information is available in the :doc:`Default Frequency Rule documentation</contacts/frequency_rules>`.

 Monitored inbox settings
 ========================